RC522 RFID¶

-The RC522 supports SPI, I²C and UART communication protocols, ESPHome can use either SPI or I²C.
+The RC522 IC supports SPI, I²C and UART communication protocols; ESPHome can use either SPI or I²C.

-If you have a RC522 which communicates via I²C like in the M5 Stack then you need to have an I²C bus configured.
+• If you have a RC522 which communicates via I²C (as on the M5 Stack), you need to have an I²C bus configured.

 spi: